synergy-design-system/synergy-design-system/packages/mcp/src/utilities/storybook/README.md

 ## Overview

-The system provides a flexible architecture that can be configured to scrape different types of Storybook documentation (components, styles, etc.) with automatic Storybook lifecycle management.
+The system provides a flexible architecture that can be configured to scrape different types of Storybook documentation (components, styles, templates) with automatic Storybook lifecycle management.
+It features browser reuse, improved iframe handling, and comprehensive error reporting.

 ## Architecture